byui-cse/cse251-course/week11/prepare.md

 ## How does Java run programs

 A Java program is compiled into an executable.
-However, that executable is made of bytes called Java Bytecode.
-Once a you have the program in bytecode, there is a Java Interpreter for each type of operating system - as you can see in the figure below.
+That executable is made of bytes called Java Bytecode.
+There is a Java Interpreter for each type of operating system - as you can see in the figure below.
 Python has the same structure except Python programs are not compiled but interpreted when run.

 We have other Object-oriented programming (OOP) languages such as Python, C++, C#, etc.  In the case of Java, everything (code) needs to be in a class.
 For example, there are no global variables outside of classes.